MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 label.FontSize = 24;
 ```

 The size value is measured in device independent units.
-For more information, see [](~/xamarin-forms/user-interface/controls/common-properties.md#units-of-measurement).
+For more information, see [Units of Measurement](~/xamarin-forms/user-interface/controls/common-properties.md#units-of-measurement).

 Xamarin.Forms also defines fields in the [`NamedSize`](xref:Xamarin.Forms.NamedSize) enumeration that represent specific font sizes.
 For more information about named font sizes, see [Named font sizes](#named-font-sizes).